nebhead/smart-whf/README.md

 * **SSD1306 OLED Display** - Cheap and commonly found OLED display.
 This is not the specific one I used, but here is a similar verson on [Amazon](https://www.amazon.com/128X64-Display-SSD1306-Arduino-Raspberry/dp/B085WCRS7C).
 * **Tactile Switches** - I purchased a bunch of sizes of tactile switches and just used the 8 or 9mm sizes for my project, but your mileage may vary.
 [Amazon Link](https://www.amazon.com/gp/product/B071KX71SV)
 * **Project Board** - I utilized some standard 4cm x 6cm project board for this project, but you could choose to utilize other sizes.
 [Amazon Link](https://www.amazon.com/gp/product/B00NQ37V0K)
 * **2.54pitch headers** - As with the dupont cables, these can be readily found almost anywhere, including Amazon.
+* **220V 5A Slow Blow Fuses & Fuse Holders** - To add some protection to your home, I highly recommend using a fuse to this build so that if a short occurs, it will hopefully blow the fuse and prevent an electrical fire.
+[Amazon Link to Fuse Assortment](https://www.amazon.com/gp/product/B08QCDHPCJ/),  [Amazon Link to Fuse Holder](https://www.amazon.com/DIGITEN-5x20mm-Holder-Inline-screw/dp/B00VLBAF84/)

 ### Default GPIO Mapping
 + GPIO 0 - Add Time Button